 For activity occurring on the campus, DPS is the best line of contact because we are most often the first responders to the scene.
 When you contact DPS at (202) 884-9111 an officer(s) will be dispatched to the location of the incident.
 DPS will report major offenses to appropriate law enforcement authorities and emergency care providers as needed, or as required.
-The Department sustains an exceptional partnership with the Metropolitan Police Department (MPD); as such, when information is received regarding unusual, suspicious, or criminal activity that may involve a member of the University community, DPS will actively investigate information received and work in collaboration with the MPD.
-DPS personnel respond to and investigate all calls for service received by the Department, whether criminal or non-criminal in nature, and both on and immediately near the campus.
+The Department sustains a relationship with the Metropolitan Police Department (MPD); as such, when information is received regarding unusual, suspicious, or criminal activity that may involve a member of the University community, DPS will actively investigate information received and work in collaboration with the MPD.
+DPS personnel respond to and investigate all calls for service received by the Department, whether criminal or non-criminal in nature.
 Should you become a victim of a crime, or should you witness a crime, immediately contact DPS at (202) 884-9111 or dial 9111 from a campus phone.
 We encourage all students, faculty, staff, and visitors to report all suspicious or unusual activity to DPS.